 The most common mechanisms for securing email are SPF, DKIM, DMARC, ARC, DANE, MTA-STS,

 DomainKeys Identified Mail (DKIM) lets you claim responsibility for an email message.
 It digitally signs an email with a signature that receiving mail servers can verify.
 Any alterations to the message during transit would result in a verification failure.
-DKIM does NOT encrypt the message itself, it only adds a signature header to the email.
-The message can still be intercepted during transport (more about this below) or read when stored in plain-text on servers.
+DKIM does NOT encrypt the message itself; it only adds a signature header to the email.
+The message can still be intercepted during transport (more about this below) or read when stored in plain text on servers.

 you can add your domain to this list here.
-The STARTTLS Everywhere policy list gives mail servers another point of reference to discover whether other mail servers support STARTTLS.
+The STARTTLS Everywhere policy list gives mail servers an additional reference point to discover whether other mail servers support STARTTLS.
 Another neat feature of STARTTLS Everywhere is that they send notifications when they notice issues with your mail server.

 Keeping track of reports

 Both DMARC and TLS-RPT can be used to receive a lot of valuable information in the form of reports.
 Although these reports contain a lot of data, most of them are hard for humans to read.
 That's why we created URIports.
 With URIports configured as your report destination, we automatically process your reports and provide you with an intuitive interface to easily manage and analyze the data.

 Hardenize is a website that allows you to check whether DANE, MTA-STS, TLS-RPT, SPF, and DMARC have been correctly implemented in your domain.